A business system should help take care of the future and support operational processes, though only when designed to align with your business.

 - Unproductive use of time

-Do we have multiple versions of the truth?
-(Silo’s of information previously mentioned)
+There are multiple versions of the truth (silos of information as previously mentioned).

 - Which version is correct?